Twins vs. Royals Player Props Betting Odds

-Player prop bet odds for Joey Gallo, Vinnie Pasquantino and others are available when the Minnesota Twins host the Kansas City Royals at Target Field on Thursday at 7:40 PM ET.
+Player props are listed for Joey Gallo and Vinnie Pasquantino, among others, when the Minnesota Twins host the Kansas City Royals at Target Field on Friday at 4:10 PM ET.

 Bet on this matchup or its props with DraftKings!